basarat/typescript-book/docs/testing/cypress.md

 ```

 ## Tip: Implicit assertion
-Whenver a cypress command fails you get a nice error (instead of something like `null` with many other frameworks) so you fail quickly and know exactly when a test fails e.g.
+Whenever a cypress command fails you get a nice error (instead of something like `null` with many other frameworks) so you fail quickly and know exactly when a test fails e.g.

 ```
 cy.get('#foo')